selfdriven-foundation/selfdriven-space/docs/pages/physical-outer-space.md

 ## Abstract
 As humanity transitions from orbital missions to permanent settlements on the Moon and, later, Mars and deep-space habitats, the central challenge shifts from propulsion to coordination.
 Space colonisation introduces latency, isolation, resource scarcity, governance fragility, and operational entropy.
 Traditional Earth-based institutional models—centralised, compliance-heavy, and geographically anchored—do not scale to autonomous off-world environments.

-This paper proposes that **selfdriven Frameworks**—identity-first, proof-native, AI-assisted, and cooperative by design—provide a viable socio-technical operating system for extraterrestrial settlements.
+This paper proposes that **selfdriven**—identity-first, proof-native, AI-assisted, and cooperative by design—provide a viable socio-technical operating system for extraterrestrial settlements.
 Beginning with lunar outposts and extending to deep-space colonies, the framework enables self-actuating communities where humans act as conductors, AI agents perform operational work, and trust is engineered through verifiable credentials, decentralised identity, and cryptographic proofs.

 ---